blocklive/stagefun/MONAD_DEPLOYMENT.md

 - `hardhat.config.js` - Network configuration for Monad
 - `.env.local` - Environment variables for Monad RPC URLs and private keys

+## Contract Addresses

+Contract addresses are managed in `src/lib/contracts/addresses.ts`.
+When you deploy new contracts, this file will be automatically updated with the new addresses.

+The current contract addresses on Monad Testnet are:

+- Pool Contract: `0x12193C042aAbF5109c50E78d2328541554C791ac`
+- USDC Contract: `0xf817257fed379853cDe0fa4F97AB987181B1E5Ea`

 ## Deployment Steps

 ### 1. Local Development